dahmian/Yelp-Touch-App/README.md

 Yelp-Touch-App
 ==============

-A POC of using the Yelp API to provide a different Yelp interface.
+A POC of using the Yelp API to provide a touch Yelp interface.